SSRIs, or

 this depression

-page.
+article.
 Natural antidepressants are a good option for those with mild or

 moderate depression.
 There are several to consider including 5-HTP,

-St-Johns-Wort, and Mind Power Rx.
+St Johns wort, and Mind Power Rx.
 Discuss with your health care

 provider before initiating treatment with natural antidepressants.
 Use low